zenpa1/budget-tracker/README.md

     ```

 3.  **Environment Configuration**
-    [cite_start]Create a `.env.local` file in the root directory and add your Supabase credentials[cite: 940]:
+    Create a `.env.local` file in the root directory and add your Supabase credentials:
     ```env
     NEXT_PUBLIC_SUPABASE_URL=your_supabase_project_url
     NEXT_PUBLIC_SUPABASE_ANON_KEY=your_supabase_anon_key
     ```

 4.  **Database Setup**
-    [cite_start]Run the following SQL in your Supabase SQL Editor to create the necessary tables based on the data models[cite: 13, 14, 15, 17, 19, 20]:
+    Run the following SQL in your Supabase SQL Editor to create the necessary tables based on the data models:

     ```sql
     -- Users Table